kubesphere/website/content/en/_index.md

 section4:
   title: Key Features
-  content: If you are seeking an open source project that rivals a commercial product, KubeSphere is your choice. <br>The Roadmap lists planned features and you can raise a proposal to contribute your ideas to the community.
+  content: If you are seeking an open source project that rivals a commercial product, KubeSphere is your choice. <br> <br>The Roadmap lists the planned features and we welcome everyone to raise a proposal to contribute your ideas.
   children:
     - name: Provisioning Kubernetes
       icon: /images/home/provisioning-kubernetes.svg
       content: Deploy Kubernetes on any infrastructure out of box, including online and air-gapped installation, and support adding GPU nodes